 Undiluted white vinegar will remove oily fingerprints!
 Simply pour on a soft cloth or paper towel.
 Rub over fingerprints and surrounding area.
 Rinse thoroughly.
 You can also try a window cleaner with ammonia in the product.
-Be advised that ammonia can dull the granite or other solid surfaces.
+Be advised that ammonia can dull granite or other solid surfaces.
 Oil (Mineral or Olive) will remove streaks and gives it that "new sink" shine.
-First dry your sink.
+First, dry your sink.
 Start with a few drops on a paper towel and rub in well over the entire surface of the sink.
-Repeat until desired result is achieved.
+Repeat until the desired result is achieved.

-For deeper nicks a Brillo or an S.O.S.® pad can help to disguise some of the damage.
+For deeper nicks, a Brillo or an S.O.S.® pad can help to disguise some of the damage.
 With the grain of the finish, gently rub over the scratch and the surrounding area.
 When finished rinse and dry.
 (This tip is meant for deep cuts to a brushed finish, using this type of product will cause permanent scratches!)

-- NEVER Use steel wool on your stainless steel sinks - NEVER Use bleach or chlorine on your stainless steel - DO Remove grids to dry the sink - DON'T Let food dry on the sinks surface - DON'T Let pots, pans or metal flatware set in sink overnight. - DO Run cold water when pouring boiling water into your sink - DON'T Use your sink as a cutting board - DON'T Leave wet sponges or towels in your sink - DON'T Rub cleaning products against the grain of the finish - DO Keep your sink dry - DON'T Use rubber mats or dish bins in the sink
+- NEVER use steel wool on your stainless steel sinks - NEVER Use bleach or chlorine on your stainless steel - DO Remove grids to dry the sink - DON'T Let food dry on the sink's surface - DON'T Let pots, pans or metal flatware set in the sink overnight. - DO Run cold water when pouring boiling water into your sink - DON'T Use your sink as a cutting board - DON'T Leave wet sponges or towels in your sink - DON'T Rub cleaning products against the grain of the finish - DO Keep your sink dry - DON'T Use rubber mats or dish bins in the sink

 A stainless steel sink is a great compliment to any style of kitchen from traditional to contemporary.
 Every kitchen deserves a great sink.